tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.64.0 =
+* Add a "cover size" option to the "recent reviews" widget
+* Refactored the [rcno-table] shortcode to support multiple taxonomy terms
+* Refactored the book cover to support custom URLs in all templates
+* Code cleanup for PHP 8 compatibility

 = 1.63.0 =
 * Fixed a bug with the Selectize library not being initialized